ernestgwilsonii/markdownlint-mcp/PLAN.md

 - ✅ MD024 - Multiple headings with the same content
 - ✅ MD025 - Multiple top-level headings in the same document
 - ✅ MD026 - Trailing punctuation in heading
-- ❌ MD041 - First line in a file should be a top-level heading
+- ✅ MD041 - First line in a file should be a top-level heading (Priority 1)
 - ❌ MD043 - Required heading structure
 - ✅ MD036 - Emphasis used instead of a heading

 ##### List Rules (8 rules)
-- ❌ MD004 - Unordered list style
+- ✅ MD004 - Unordered list style (Priority 1)
-- ❌ MD005 - Inconsistent indentation for list items at the same level
+- ✅ MD005 - Inconsistent indentation for list items at the same level (Priority 1)
-- ❌ MD007 - Unordered list indentation
+- ✅ MD007 - Unordered list indentation (Priority 1)
-- ❌ MD029 - Ordered list item prefix
+- ✅ MD029 - Ordered list item prefix (Priority 1)
-- ❌ MD030 - Spaces after list markers
+- ✅ MD030 - Spaces after list markers (Priority 1)
 - ✅ MD032 - Lists should be surrounded by blank lines
 - ✅ MD042 - No empty links
 - ❌ MD053 - Link and image reference definitions should be needed